-Every year the Mangano Administration proved its ability to manage operations with fewer positions than are in the budget.
-The next administration should be able to optimize workforce levels while ensuring that the County provides essential services for all Nassau County residents.
+Every year the Mangano Administration has proven its ability to manage operations with fewer positions than are in the budget.
+The Administration will continue to optimize workforce levels while ensuring that the County provides essential services for all Nassau County residents.
 By analyzing the impact of each vacancy as it materializes, additional opportunities exist for savings.
 The savings can come from eliminating vacant positions, backfilling at lower salaries, and delayed hiring.